Before you can begin selling on ebay.com.au, you'll need to make sure you have the following Information available:

 eBay offers sellers a range of options when it comes to specifying postage costs for buyers:

 Flat rate: This is where you set a flat rate postage cost, for all buyers across Australia.
-Note: using our product groups feature, and eBay Business Polices, you can create different postage costs for different types of products.
+Note: using our product groups feature, and eBay Business Policies, you can create different postage costs for different types of products.
 See here for more info.

 Postage Rate Tables: These allow sellers to specify variable postage costs for up to 100 different regions across Australia.
 Further info can be found here